theuerc/Website/src/routes/blog/continuous-dev-environment-in-devops.md

 ## Automated Dev Environments

-Automating dev environments is not new and usually focusses on the initial setup, but that doesn't quite cut it.
+Automating dev environments is not new and usually focuses on the initial setup, but that doesn't quite cut it.
 Of course, we all have felt the pain of being on-boarded in a new project, spending the first week figuring out what tools to install and how to configure them correctly.
 Manually setting up a dev environment is a waste of energy.
 Surprising that we still do such things, given that we developers are usually busy automating everything else in the world.

 ![disposable dev environments](../../../static/images/blog/continuous-dev-environment-in-devops/gears.jpg)